ifiorante/DESINV202-F25/README.md

 1mm -- about 4.5 degrees C of change in 15-20 seconds

-The 4mm test:

-The 1mm test:

-I think the 1mm width will give us enough of a change for our ambient objects to work, but I still wanted to test the different sizes of holes to have the extra information
+I think the 1mm width will give us enough of a change for our ambient objects to work, but I still wanted to test the different sizes of holes to have the extra information, just in case we need to make a pivot later.

+1   mm diameter --

+1.5 mm diameter --

+2   mm diameter --

+3   mm diameter --

 ## WEEK 13.